QuantumBFS/Yao.jl/README.md

 To contribute to this project, please open an [issue](https://github.com/QuantumBFS/Yao.jl/issues) first to discuss with us in case we may not accept your PR.

+## Related work

+[ProjectQ](https://github.com/ProjectQ-Framework/ProjectQ): An open source software framework for quantum computing

 ## Author

-This project is en effort of QuantumBFS, an open source organization for quantum science founded in Prof. Lei Wang's group of Institute of Physics, Chinese Academy of Science.
+This project is an effort of QuantumBFS, an open source organization for quantum science.
 All the contributors are listed in the [contributors](https://github.com/QuantumBFS/Yao.jl/graphs/contributors).

 ## License